 So here are the facts, folks.
-King Lear is a tragedy by William Shakespeare.
-The play's action centers around an aging king who decides to divvy up his kingdom between his three daughters (Goneril, Regan, and Cordelia) in order to avoid any conflict after his death.
+King Lear is a tragedy by the big Billy himself, William Shakespeare.
+The play's action centers on an aging king who decides to divvy up his kingdom between his three daughters (Goneril, Regan, and Cordelia) in order to avoid any conflict after his death.
 Early retirement and the division of the kingdom turn out to be a big no-no. Lear's actions end up destroying his family, tearing apart the kingdom, and causing a big old war, leaving just about everyone dead by the play's end.

 King Lear was written between 1604 and 1606, after King James I of England (also known as King James VI of Scotland) ascended the English throne (1603).
 (FYI—King James just so happened to attend a performance of the play at Whitehall on December 26, 1606.)
-The play seems to have been pretty popular on stage (since it was subsequently published in 1608 for reading audiences).

-For the past several decades, King Lear has been regarded as one of Shakespeare's greatest works, perhaps even better than Hamlet.
-Surprisingly, this wasn't always the case.
-After the English Civil War (1642-1651), the play came to be regarded as a theatrical failure.
-The excessive portrayal of cruelty and suffering in Shakespeare's play (especially the violent blinding of Gloucester, Lear's descent into madness, and the tragic death of Cordelia) was just too painful for audiences to bear.
+For the past several decades, the crazily brilliant King Lear has been regarded as one of Shakespeare's greatest works, perhaps even better than Hamlet.
+Weirdly, this wasn't always the case.
+After the English Civil War (1642-1651), the play came to be regarded as a theatrical flop.
+The excessive portrayal of cruelty and suffering in Shakespeare's play (especially the violent blinding of Gloucester, Lear's descent into madness, and the tragic death of Cordelia) was deemed to be just too much.

 But by the 1960s people were ready for a raw, real-deal Lear.
 After the Holocaust and two World Wars, the vision of human life presented in King Lear didn't seem overly cynical—it seemed pretty realistic.
 The play's graphic violence suddenly seemed appropriate.
 So did Lear's suggestion that gods either don't exist or, if they do, they like to torture humans.
-Critic Jan Kott, who once lived in Poland under the Soviet regime, famously compared Lear to Samuel Beckett's twentieth century Existentialist plays Endgame and Waiting for Godot.
 Productions of Lear (notably, Peter Brook's 1962 stage production) multiplied, and it's been riding a high tide of popularity ever since.

 Why Should I Care?

 So why is this such a brain-shatteringly important read?
-Isn't King Lear just a play about a senile old man who makes a series of bad political decisions until just about everyone winds up dead, but that would be a huge mistake.
-The truth is that King Lear is about a whole lot more than Lear's political crisis.
-When it comes down to it, family relationships (not just politics) are at the heart of the play.
+Isn't King Lear just a play about a senile old man who makes a series of bad political decisions until just about everyone winds up dead?
+Nope: King Lear is about a whole lot more than Lear's political crisis.
+When it comes down to it, family relationships—not just politics—are at the heart of the play.

 So, is Shakespeare telling us to be nice to our families?
 You bet.
 He's also telling us that family drama is universal and timeless.
 So, after you read Lear, you'll definitely want to give your annoying little sister a hug instead of trying to steal her evil boyfriend—you'll also want to rethink your plan to poison your sibling and throw your aging father out onto the streets after he gives you your own kingdom.
 Or, you know, put on a happy face at the next (predictably insane) family Thanksgiving.